aliseyedi01/React-ToDo-List/README.md

   - Users can choose light and dark mode base on your like
 - Notification
   - send a notification when have imporantn and uncompete task
+- Authetication
+  - sign up , log in and log out with firebase

 ## Technologies used